API gateway vs load balancer: Key differences and when to use each

 Common implementation scenarios

-Businesses implement API gateways for a wide range of reasons.
-With the gateway serving as a centralized entry point for client requests, some common implementation scenarios include using the gateway for:
+With an API gateway serving as a centralized entry point for client requests, common scenarios include using the gateway for:

 • Authentication and authorization – within microservice-based and other architectures